diceky/BarcodeBattler/README.md

 # Barcode Battler (2018 ver.)

-Barcode Battler is a legendary toy released in 1991 by [EPOCH] (https://epoch.jp/).
+Barcode Battler is a legendary toy released in 1991 by [EPOCH](https://epoch.jp/).

 This is an attempt to recreate the Barcode Battler experience using React.js + [QuaggaJS](https://serratus.github.io/quaggaJS/) + Yahoo Shopping API.